aws-samples/sample-bda-redaction/README.md

 2. Select the stage for the API
 3. **DO NOT** enter a path

-Once you have completed these two sets of steps, navigate to the **_Domain name access associations_** area of API Gateway.
+Once you complete custom domain name and API mappings, navigate to the **_Domain name access associations_** area of API Gateway.

 1. Enter the Domain name ARN from the Endpoint configuration of the custom domain you created previously as the value of the **_Domain name ARN_**
 2. Select the VPC Endpoint ID.
 The VPC Endpoint should reference the endpoint used for API Gateway.